 My child received COUNSELING services at school.
 Will this still continue?

 Yes.
 Counselors are actively contacting student families in order to set up Tele-counseling appointments.

 How do I ENROLL a new student into the district during the district’s closure?

 Enrollment will remain open and be conducted by appointment.
 Please contact Mrs. Kim Crumley at email@example.com or 740.852.5700, ext.
 2117 in the district office for more information.

 Will the LCS Campus be open during the county school closure?

 All London City Schools and the district campus will be closed to the public until at least January 1st, 2021.

 No individual will be allowed on campus or in any building unless under one of the following exceptions:

-- Essential staff as assigned by an administrator,
+- District staff as assigned by administrator,

 When on campus for a permissible reason, individuals agree to take and record temperature upon arrival, be only in the locations designated, and maintain at least 6 feet social distance from others.
 Any individual who may feel unwell or who may have been exposed to COVID19 should report this immediately to a district administrator.